TraverseData/traverse-retargeting-publisher-documentation/README.md

 380236b305e0e37b2bfae587966c34e2,52245908b2816145e7b101c4304982c6f33df9e44,
 ```

-## Setting up campaign templates

-*Campaign templates are not yet supported.*

 ## Consuming campaign requests

 We create a campaign request when an advertiser wants to send a campaign to one of your subscribers.